Hofer-Julian/julianhofer.eu/content/blog/03-git-forges.md

 ```

 In the case of `gh` this even authenticates Git with GitHub.
-With GitLab, you still have to setup authentication via [SSH](https://docs.gitlab.com/user/ssh/).
+With GitLab, you still have to set up authentication via [SSH](https://docs.gitlab.com/user/ssh/).

 ## Working Solo